rosaj/jdadfapi/README.md

  //let say we want to add a page to all task flows
- //and set it to default view
+ //and set it to default view if there is no default activity
- Page somePage = ...;
+ //or connect it to a default activity using task flow action Page somePage = ...;
  for (TaskFlow taskFlow : viewController.getTaskFlows()) {
      View view = taskFlow.addView(somePage);